-Center for Injection and Seismicity Research

-Most of the major energy companies that operate in Texas' unconventional plays are CISR members, as are key midstream operators.
-Key international operators are also members.
-Each company has one member who serves on the CISR Advisory Committee, which meets quarterly to discuss the design and application of CISR-TexNet research and monitoring projects.
+Areas of past and active study by the TexNet-CISR collaborative (left).
+The Delaware Basin (right), Midland Basin, and Eagle Ford operating region are all under active study by CISR for earthquake-causation analysis and the determination of steps necessary for mitigation.
+The diagram on the right shows the current synthesis of seismicity catalogued by TexNet in the Delaware Basin.
+Center for Integrated Seismicity Research Membership Most of the major energy companies that operate in Texas' unconventional plays are CISR members, as are key midstream operators.
+Each company has one member who serves on the CISR Advisory Committee, which meets quarterly to discuss the design and application of CISR-TexNet research and monitoring projects..
 Member companies are encouraged to assist with the identification of land parcels that can be used for seismic monitoring and to contribute proprietary data and information that can guide and advance CISR research.
-Proprietary data is protected by The University of Texas at Austin's strong intellectual property controls.
+Proprietary data is protected by UT Austin's strong intellectual property controls.